“Why do you use agave? I’ve heard that it’s very unhealthy” I’m asked this question about my “go to” sweetener on at least a daily basis.

 Sugar is sugar.
 Agave is sugar.
 An apple is sugar with some good vitamins, minerals and fiber.
 Basically, many of us (especially those with celiac) would be prudent to monitor our intake of sugar in any form (celiac and diabetes ride on the same HLA gene, so the presence of one increases the likelihood of the other).

 While I do use agave in my dessert recipes, I am very cautious about my overall intake of this (and all other sweet substances) because I find that unfortunately, I am one of those whose body rebels against too much sugar.
 Of course, my husband and children can eat a lot more of this substance than I do and still feel great.
 That’s what keeps me baking like a fiend.
 They want their treats and they do just fine with them.

 For those of you that are now on the anti-agave bandwagon, I have come up with this date sweetened recipe.
 Of course, I will still be using agave because I feel ok when I consume it in very small amounts.

-- In a vitamix, combine eggs, oil, bananas, dates and stevia and blend on medium speed until combined
+- Place eggs, oil, bananas, dates and stevia in a vitamix; blend on medium speed until combined

 - Add in coconut flour, salt and baking soda and blend until smooth